ansys/pysam-sysml2/doc/source/examples/bike_weight.rst

         + bike.frame.weight.get_value()[0]
     )

-Ok so let's print the weight of the bike!
+And let's print the weight of the bike!

 .. code:: python